P-H-Phuc/pos/pos_tare/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-Give the possibility to the user to enter a Tare weight, when weighting products in the Point of Sale.
+Give the possibility to the user to enter a Tare weight, when weighing products in the Point of Sale.
 This will compute automatically net weight and set it to the current selected order